philiplb/CRUDlex/docs/manual/templates.rst

 * setField: The form field for the type set (@crud/setField.twig)
 * textField: The form field for the type text (@crud/textField.twig)
 * urlField: The form field for the type url (@crud/urlField.twig)
+* wysiwymField: The form field for the type wysiwym (@crud/wysiwymField.twig)

 --------------------
 Additional Templates